 The CAPIF shall provide mechanisms to query charging related information of the 3rd party service APIs by the authorized users.

+NEF can implement the functionalities of the CAPIF core function (according to TS23.222 clause B.2.2.2), the API exposing function, the API publishing function and the API management function.

-Therefore, it should be evaluated the necessity of supporting CAPIF by the Charging Management Architecture, taking in consideration the above listed requirements.
+Therefore, it should be evaluated the necessity of supporting CAPIF by the Charging Domain, taking in consideration the above listed requirements.
+Additionally, It shall be evaluated TS 32.254, and identify the Northbound API Charging principles and scenarios that can be applied to CAPIF.

 4 Objective